Oxsomi/core3/docs/graphics_api.md

 - readonly length: Length of the buffer.
 - readonly cpuData: If CPUBacked stores the CPU copy for the resource or temporary data for the next submit to copy CPU data to the real resource.
 - readonly pendingChanges: `[U64 startRange, U64 endRange][]` list of marked regions for copy.
+- readonly readHandle, writeHandle: Places where the resource can be accessed on the GPU side.
+If a shader uses the writeHandle in a shader it has to transition the resource (or the subresource) to write state before it is accessed as such (at the relevant shader stage); same with the readHandle (but read state).
+If you're only reading/writing from a part of a resource it is preferred to only transition part of the resource.
+This will signal the implementation that other parts of the resource aren't in use.
+Which could lead to more efficient resource updates for example.
+Imagine streaming in/out meshes from a single buffer; only meshes that are in use need to be updated with the staging buffer, while others could be directly copied to GPU visible memory if available (ReBAR, shared mem, cpu visible, etc.).
+It could also reduce decompression/compression time occurring on the GPU due to changing the entire resource to write instead of readonly (with subresources this could be eased depending on the driver).

 ### Functions